Efficient computation of linear response of chaotic attractors with one-dimensional unstable manifolds: Computing derivatives along unstable manifolds

 In practice, we need only a small number $K$ of terms in the series above to approximate the unstable contribution to within a given tolerance.
 We fix some $N$-length $\mu-$typical orbit $\left\{x_n\right\}$ along which we compute the first $K$ terms above,

 This computation, due to decay of correlations, converges as $N\to \infty$ and $K\to \infty$, in that order.
-Further, the error in approximating each term of Eq. \ref{eqn:unstableContributionRecalled} as an $N$-time ergodic average declines as ${\cal O}(1/\sqrt{N}).$ The complete discussion of the error convergence of the unstable contribution computation is deferred until section \ref{sec:unstableContributionProof}, after the proofs of convergence of the individual computational components of Eq. \ref{eqn:unstableContributionErgodicAverageRecalled}.
+Further, the error in approximating each term of Eq. \ref{eqn:unstableContributionRecalled} as an $N$-time ergodic average declines as ${\cal O}(1/\sqrt{N}),$ up to a factor iterated logarithmic in $N.$ A complete discussion of the error convergence of the unstable contribution computation is deferred until section \ref{sec:unstableContributionProof}, after the proofs of convergence of the individual computational components of Eq. \ref{eqn:unstableContributionErgodicAverageRecalled}.
 Here we remark that even if the equivalence between Eq. \ref{eqn:approximateUnstableContribution} and the unstable contribution (Eq. \ref{eqn:unstableContributionRecalled}) does not strictly hold, the error in approximating the unstable contribution (Eq. \ref{eqn:unstableContributionRecalled}) by Eq. \ref{eqn:unstableContributionErgodicAverageRecalled} becomes negligible for a sufficiently long run-up time $K'$ (section \ref{sec:algorithm}).
 This is because, for large $K'$, $a^k, 0\leq k \leq K-1$ are all approximately equal to $a$ and $b^k, 0\leq k \leq K-1$ are all approximately equal to $b,$ due to Lemmas \ref{lem:convergenceOfa} and \ref{lem:convergenceOfb} respectively.

 Now we summarize these individual components that lead to the computation of the unstable contribution by Eq. \ref{eqn:unstableContributionErgodicAverageRecalled}.
 Let $\left\{x_n\right\}_{n=-K'}^{N-1}$ be a sufficiently long finite-length $\mu$-typical orbit.
 In order to compute Eq. \ref{eqn:unstableContributionErgodicAverageRecalled}, we need the values of $a$, $b$ and $g$ along the orbit.
 First, we note that the (approximate) values of $a$ along the orbit are known from the regularized tangent solution (Eq. \ref{eqn:stableTangentEquation}),